Table of contents

 101. Valves are used for many applications at a nuclear facility.
 During normal operation and transients, valves are needed for the nuclear facility’s process control and regulation, and during accidents valves are used to manage safety functions.
-It is important to the safety of a nuclear facility that the integrity and performance of valves installed at the plant is assured until the end of their specified service life in those postulated situations and conditions that may prevail in their service places.
+It is important to the safety of a nuclear facility that the operability (integrity, leak tightness and performance) of valves installed at the plant is assured until the end of their specified service life in those postulated situations and conditions that may prevail in their service places.
+[2020-01-20]

-102. This Guide sets requirements for the design, manufacture, installation, commissioning, operation, condition monitoring and maintenance of valves and describes STUK’s oversight procedures to verify compliance with the requirements.
+102. This Guide presents requirements for the design, manufacturing, installation, commissioning, operation, condition monitoring and maintenance of valves.
+The requirements shall be applied to both built-to-order and serially manufactured valves; however, the requirements pertaining to procurement of a serially manufactured valve are presented separately in Chapter 14.
+The Guide also describes the oversight procedures applied by STUK and an authorised inspection organisation (AIO) to verify compliance with the presented requirements.
+[2020-01-20]

 103. The following legislation sets the legal basis for this Guide:

 Under Section 63(3)(1) of the Nuclear Energy Act 990/1987 , STUK is authorised to require that nuclear fuel or the structures and components intended as parts of the nuclear facility be manufactured in a manner approved of by the Radiation and Nuclear Safety Authority (STUK), and oblige the licensee or licence applicant to arrange for STUK opportunity sufficiently to control manufacture of the fuel or such structures and components.